-He is the author of The Megachurch and the Mainline: Remaking Religious Tradition in the Twenty-First Century (University of Chicago Press, 2007), which won the 2007 Distinguished Book Award from the Society for the Scientific Study of Religion.
-He is also co-author of The Sexual Organization of the City (University of Chicago Press, 2004); co-editor of Religion and Sexuality in Cross-Cultural Perspective (Routledge, 2002) and co-author of Organizational Ethics in Health Care: Principles, Cases and Practical Solutions (Jossey-Bass, 2001).
+Stephen Ellingson earned a doctorate in sociology from the University of Chicago.
+His research interests are the sociology of religion, sociology of culture and social movements and collective behavior.
+His current research examines the relationships among religious and nonreligious environmental organizations.
+He is the author of The Megachurch and the Mainline: Remaking Religious Tradition in the Twenty-First Century, which won the 2007 Distinguished Book Award from the Society for the Scientific Study of Religion.
+He is also co-author of The Sexual Organization of the City; co-editor of Religion and Sexuality in Cross-Cultural Perspective; and co-author of Organizational Ethics in Health Care: Principles, Cases and Practical Solutions.

-Gilbert’s primary research interests are Latin American society and history and the American class system.
-Gilbert is the author of The American Class Structure in an Age of Growing Inequality (Sage, 2011), Mexico's Middle Class in the Neoliberal Era (University of Arizona Press, 2007), Sandinistas: the Party and the Revolution (Blackwell, 1988), and La Oligarquía Peruana: Historia de Tres familias (Horizonte, 1982).
+Dennis Gilbert earned a doctorate in sociology from Cornell University.
+His primary research interests are Latin American society and history and the American class system.
+Gilbert is the author of The American Class Structure in an Age of Growing Inequality (Sage, 2015), and Mexico's Middle Class in the Neoliberal Era (University of Arizona Press, 2007) and Sandinistas: The Party and the Revolution (Blackwell, 1990), among other works.

-Zylan has published articles in the Michigan Journal of Gender & Law, Michigan Journal of Law Reform, Gender & Society, Social Forces, American Journal of Sociology, American Sociological Review, and Signs: Journal of Women in Culture and Society.
-Zylan's book - a study of sexuality, social theory and the law titled States of Passion: Law, Identity, and the Social Construction of Desire - was published by Oxford University Press in spring 2011.
+Yvonne Zylan earned a Ph.D. in sociology from New York University and a juris doctor from the University of San Diego School of Law.
+She has published articles in the Michigan Journal of Gender & Law and the Michigan Journal of Law Reform, among other periodicals.
+Her book, States of Passion: Law, Identity, and the Social Construction of Desire, is a study of sexuality, social theory and the law.
 Her areas of scholarship include law and society, sexuality, social theory, political sociology, and the state and social policy.
-Prior to joining the Hamilton faculty, Zylan practiced law for three years in the litigation department at Pillsbury Winthrop Shaw Pittman LLP.
+Zylan practiced law at Pillsbury Winthrop Shaw Pittman LLP.